cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ### Using Plugins

-The Cloudify RESTful API enables the upload, download, delete and list of all plugins stored on the Cloudify manager.
-These abilities are available from the rest client as well as via the CLI.
+Cloudify's RESTful API enables the uploading, downloading, deletion and listing of all plugins stored on the Manager.
+These abilities are exposed by the rest client as well as via the CLI.
 For example:

 {{< gsHighlight  bash  >}}
 $> cfy plugins upload -p /path/to/wagon/archive.wgn